-The IDEAS project addresses productivity and sustainability concerns that are emerging from important trends in extreme-scale computing for science and engineering.
+The IDEAS project addressed productivity and sustainability concerns in extreme-scale computing for science and engineering.

 Resource information | Details |